CIDS-484-Spring-2022/GoblinSlayer/README.md

 Added enemy attack animation.
 Got our hero sprite to flip directions when he is moving.
 The sword now collides with the enemy.
+Our enemy sprite attacks now flip, they swing on both side of the enemy.